AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 **Network diagrams**: Maps that show the devices on the network and how they connect.
 They use small representative graphics to portray each network device and dotted lines to show how each device connects to the other.
 They show the architecture and design of a private network, and let us develop and refine strategies for securing network architectures.

 **Cloud computing**: Practice of using remote servers, applications, and network services that are hosted on the internet instead of on local physical devices.
+This allows convenient and on-demand network access to a shared pool of configurable computing resources, which can be configured and released with minimal management effort or interaction with the service provider.

 **Cloud service provider (CSP)**: Company offering cloud computing services.
 It also provides on-demand storage, processing power that their customers only pay as needed, and business and web analytics that organizations can use to monitor their web traffic and sales.
 Companies can pay for storage and services and consume them through the CSP’s application programming interface (API) or web console.
 It provides 3 main services:
 - **Software as a service (SaaS)**: Software suites operated by the CSP that a company can use remotely without hosting the software.